Children and youth

 - Be fair but firm.
 Parenting or supporting children and youth can be tough at the best of times.
 It is important to recognize that the children and youth in your life may be dealing with the situation and their stress as best they can, even if they are acting out from time to time.
 Show them they are loved and supported, while also ensuring that you maintain clear and consistent boundaries about what is acceptable behaviour and what is unacceptable.

-- Don’t blame or villainize the family member experiencing PTSD.
+- Don’t blame or villainize the Family member experiencing a PTSI.

 Find more resources